maximeraafat/humbi_textured_meshes/README.md

 Download _SMPL-X models_ (`SMPLX_{MALE,FEMALE,NEUTRAL}.pkl`) and the corresponding _SMPL-X UV map_ from the [SMPL-X project](https://smpl-x.is.tue.mpg.de) page.
 Combine all the SMPL-X data inside a single `smplx/` folder.
 If you run the notebook from Google Colab, move the `smplx/` folder to your Google Drive, and specify the path to your drive (the exact location where you moved the folder) at the top of the notebook.
 If you plan on running the notebook locally, move the `smplx/` folder inside of this repository (`humbi_textured_meshes/`), and run the notebook from within this repository.

-If you want to run the method by executing the python scripts directly, first proceed witt the installations in the section below.
+If you want to run the method by executing the python scripts directly, first proceed with the installations in the section below.
 You can then execute the basic neural rendering for subject 1 and 2 from [HUMBI](https://github.com/zhixuany/HUMBI) as an example with
 ```bash
 python3 main.py --subjects '[1, 2]'
 ```